- 1. How does QKD work?

 Photon loss increases sharply with distance.

-Interoperability is another bottleneck.
+Scale is another obstacle.

-That delay keeps QKD deployments concentrated among governments, defense networks, and telecom pilots.
+Many decision-makers understand the theory.
+But they remain unsure about timing and return on investment.
+That uncertainty keeps QKD deployments concentrated in governments, defense networks, and telecom pilots.

 How does QKD compare to post-quantum cryptography?